NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/to-report.md

 In the model example below, we have many circles large and small.
 These circles represent particles within a gas container.
 Each particle has the same energy.
-However, each of them have different speed because a particle's kinetic energy is equal to its mass times the square of its speed divided by two ($E = \frac{1}{2} m v^2$).
+However, each of them has a different speed because a particle's kinetic energy is equal to its mass times the square of its speed divided by two ($E = \frac{1}{2} m v^2$).
 Instead of writing this complicated code to calculate a particle's speed within the `go` procedure, we define a *speed* reporter.
 Although we kept the code of this model example deliberately simple, defining this reporter would make a big difference if we had a more complex model where we needed to calculate the speed of a particle in many different parts of our code.